PVPUFormer: Probabilistic Visual Prompt Unified Transformer for Interactive Image Segmentation: VPUFormer: Proposed Architecture

+The prompt-to-semantic feature $F_{qv}$ explores notable visual features guided by prompt features, which could effectively filter irrelevant image regions.
+Comparatively, the semantic-to-prompt feature $F_{vq}$ utilizes visual features to improve prompt features, yielding accurate probabilistic prompt representations to capture users' intentions.
+These features are then passed through two Feed-Forward Neural (FFN) layers:

-where $F_{qv}$ and $F_{vq}$ represent the cross-attention features from ${q}^{\prime}$ to $f_{v}$ and from $f_{v}$ to ${q}^{\prime}$, respectively, and LN$(\cdot)$ denotes layer normalization.
-Subsequently, they are fed into an Interactive Information Filtering (IIF) layer to calculate the interactive response and select the feature with the highest interactive response value for each prompt channel.
-In detail, we use the Sigmoid function to obtain the interactive weights, and these weights are then element-wise multiplied with the visual features to obtain $\hat{F}_{iqv}$ and $\hat{F}_{iqv}$ respectively, which helps to select effective interactive information based on user prompts and filter out invalid and redundant information:
+where LN$(\cdot)$ denotes layer normalization.
+Subsequently, they are fed into an Information Filtering (IF) layer to calculate the feature response and select the features with the highest response value for each prompt channel.
+In detail, we use the Sigmoid function to obtain the interactive weights, and these weights are then element-wise multiplied with the visual features to obtain $\hat{F}_{iqv} \in \mathbb{R}^{\frac{H}{16} \times \frac{W}{16} \times D}$ and $\hat{F}_{iqv} \in \mathbb{R}^{\frac{H}{16} \times \frac{W}{16} \times D}$ respectively, which helps select effective interactive information based on user prompts as well as filter out invalid and redundant information:

 where $\phi (\cdot)$ is an operation that selects the highest interactive response value from $\hat{F}_{qv}$ or $\hat{F}_{vq}$.
-Finally, the bidirectional effective interaction feature $F_{dual}$ is formalized as follows:
+Finally, the bidirectional interaction feature $F_{dual}$ is formalized as follows:

-For implementation, we use three Dual-Cross Merging Attention (DMA) layers and add the positional encodings~\cite{SAM_kirillov2023segment} to the visual features.
-In addition, all the original prompt features are re-added as the query feature inputs of each layer to obtain stronger prompt clues.
+For implementation, we use three Dual-Cross Merging Attention (DMA) layers and add the positional encodings~\cite{SAM_kirillov2023segment} to multi-scale visual features.
+The bidirectional interaction between prompt and image representations yields noiseless and notable visual features, thereby supporting accurate mask prediction.
+Unlike DM-Fusion~\cite{xu2023dm}, which primarily enhances feature complementarity across modalities, our DMA module focuses on selecting relevant interactive information based on probabilistic encoding while filtering out invalid and redundant information.
+This refinement significantly improves the accuracy of the interactive representation.